gknanhe/todo-Frontend-react/README.md

 - Valtio (for state management)
 - Tailwind CSS (for styling)
 - React Router (for client-side routing)
-- Local storage (for data persistence)
+- Restfull Backend API for seamless data transfer (for data persistence)
+- JWT For The Authentication

 ## Folder structure